yanlinneo/html-link-parser/README.md

   - Other links that are not relative paths are not being utilized at the moment.
 However, they can be used for future reference and analysis.

 ## Credits
-Special thanks to https://github.com/gophercises/link for this practise idea and providing the materials for testing purposes:
+Special thanks to https://github.com/gophercises/link for this practise idea.
-- ex1.html
-- ex2.html
-- ex3.html
-- ex4.html

 ## Other Ideas/Enhancements
 - Add more test cases for the newly added functions